How to Clean Faucet Head: Everything You Need to Know

 Do’s and Don’ts

 Always remember to clean your faucet’s handles.
-Regular cleaning of the faucet’s exterior and handles keep hard water deposits, mold, and germs at bay.
+Regular cleaning of the faucet’s exterior and handles hard water deposits, mold, and germs at bay.

 Remember to clean the handlebars of your faucets.
 Like your faucet heads, they are just as vulnerable to gunk and hard water deposits.